f5devcentral/ansible-role-bigiq_pinning_deploy_objects/README.md

 # Ansible Role: bigiq_pinning_deploy_objects

-Performs a series of steps needed to ...
+Performs a series of steps needed to pin and deploy BIG-IQ object(s) to a BIG-IP device managed on BIG-IQ.

-- Local Traffic > Pinning Policies
-- Dns > Pinning Policies
-- Fraud Protection Services > Pinning Policies
-- Network Security > Pinning Policies
-- Shared Security > Pinning Policies
+This role currently supports only SSL Certificates and Keys.

+If you are interested for other type of objects, `open an issue on GitHub`_.

+.. _Open an issue on GitHub: https://github.com/f5devcentral/ansible-role-bigiq_pinning_deploy_objects/issues

 ## Requirements